-Standard REH models characterize $\mathcal{F}t^{\text{M}}(\cdot|v_t)$ with the conditional expectation of the probability distribution implied by the model.
-The assumption that market participants have access to the same information implies that LIE holds, and thus $ku{j,t} = 0$ for all j and all t.
-Although will fall between a lower and upper bound.
-A partly open model also recognizes that structural change sometimes will not be moderate (it will fall outside the bounds); but, again, it does not specify the timing of such changes with a probabilistic rule ex ante.
+Standard REH models characterize $\mathscr{F}t^M(\cdot|v_t)$ with the conditional expectation of the probability distribution implied by the model.
+The assumption that market participants have access to the same information implies that LIE holds, and thus $ku{j,t} = 0$ for all j and all t.9 Although $ku{j,t} \neq 0$ in NREH models, this term does not affect their qualitative predictions concerning how news about the fundamental factors, v_t , impacts the market's forecasts of dividends and the discount rate at a point in time or how these forecasts and stock prices co-move with v_t over time.

-8This formulation makes use of Campbell and Shiller's (1988) log-linear specification.
+8 This formulation makes use of Campbell and Shiller's (1988) log-linear specification.
 For ease of exposition, we ignore a constant term arising from linearization.

-9However, Allen et al. (2006) show that with asymmetric information, LIE does not hold, even with REH.
-In these models, stock prices differ from the market's forecast of stocks' fundamental value by a term that arises from the asymmetry of
+9 However, Allen et al. (2006) show that with asymmetric information, LIE does not hold, even with REH.
+In these models, stock prices differ from the market's forecast of stocks' fundamental value by a term that arises from the asymmetry of information.